1jour1vin

 About the estate:

-The estate takes its name from its former owner who, in the 1900s, wanted to pay tribute to his best horse, which was boarded at a Parisian racing stable.
-The 13 hectares of Gamay vines benefit from granite sandy soils, from which Alain Coudert produces several cuvées of Fleurie and Brouilly.
+The estate takes its name from its former owner, who, in the early 1900s, wanted to pay tribute to his finest horse, which was stabled at a Parisian racing stable.
+The 13 hectares of Gamay vines benefit from granitic sandy soils, from which Alain Coudert produces several vintages of Fleurie and Brouilly.

 Robert Parker - Wine Advocate